joelhoelting/react-timer/README.md

-## React Timer
+# React Timer

-React Timer is a lightweight and minimalistic pomodoro timer inpsired by [tomato-timer.com](https://tomato-timer.com).
-It's also my first React project.
+React Timer is a lightweight and minimalistic pomodoro timer inspired by [tomato-timer.com](https://tomato-timer.com).
 I liked many of the features of tomato-timer.com but I wanted to implement other features that I thought would be useful.

 #### Features
 1. Settings for custom pomodoro and break invervals